exercism/julia/concepts/parametric-types/about.md

 Only `primitive` types follow the abstract versus concrete pattern in its simple form.

-One example of types which are not primitive are Collections, such as Vector or Set.
+One example of types which are not primitive are Collections, such as `Vector` or `Set`.

 ```julia-repl
 julia> isprimitivetype(Int)